Helen Zille: Crime

 Of particular concern to Zille was the government's response to alarming crime statistics released in July 2007.
 She has accused the national government of rewarding criminals by placing individuals convicted of serious crimes high up on their national parliamentary lists.
 Zille has said that the DA would reinstate child protection units, the South African Narcotics Bureau and the Scorpions unit, all of which have been disbanded.

-In August 2008, Zille announced proposals to boost the size of the police force to 250 000, employ an additional 30 000 detectives, improve detention programmes and use of information technology, and radically overhaul the justice system.
+In August 2008, Zille announced proposals to boost the size of the police force to 250,000, employ an additional 30,000 detectives, improve detention programmes and use of information technology, and radically overhaul the justice system.
 She also said the party's comprehensive new crime plan would include provisions for a Victims of Crime Fund.

 Health

 Zille warned against the controversial National Health Amendment Bill, legislation allowing greater state intervention in private health care.
-She warned that the state will destroy the system.
+She warned that the state would destroy the system.
 She outlined the possibility that the Bill could drive away thousands of skilled medical professionals.
-Together with her political party, she proposed an alternative health plan, for the privatisation of state healthcare.
-The National Health Amendment Act became law in 2013 and provides for the establishment of a new Office of Health Standards Compliance.
+Together with her political party she proposed an alternative health plan for the privatisation of state healthcare.
+The National Health Amendment Act became law in 2013, providing for the establishment of a new Office of Health Standards Compliance.